 401(k) Plans and a Self-Directed Roth IRA

-A Self-Directed Roth IRA differs from its Traditional counterpart in the fact that it is not affected by a 401(k) plan.
+A Self-Directed Roth IRA differs from a Traditional Self-Directed IRA in the fact that it is not affected by a 401(k) plan.
 Simply put, there are no limits placed on a Roth IRA contribution because of participation in a 401(k) plan.
-However, there are limits placed on a Roth IRA based on the account holder’s income.
-The income cap for a single filer is between $125,000 - $140,000.
-The combined income cap for a married couple is between $198,000 - $208,000.
+However, there are limits placed on a Roth IRA based on the account holder's income.
+The income cap for a single filer is between $146,000 - $161,000.
+The combined income cap for a married couple is between $230,000 - $240,000.

 The IRA Rollover Option

-A common scenario is when an investor wants to diversify with non-market assets (like real estate), but are limited by their current financial situation.
+For example, let’s say an investor wants to diversify with non-market assets (like real estate), but is limited by their current financial situation.
 This may not be due to a lack of funds, but rather because they are running into contribution limits.
 In such a case, is there any way for an investor to achieve true diversification?
 The answer is yes.
-An investor can rollover some (or all) of a pre-existing retirement account and start a Self-Directed IRA with it.
+An investor can roll over some (or all) of a pre-existing retirement account and start a Self-Directed IRA with it.

-In this scenario, the investor can keep their 401(k) with their current employer, and open in addition to it a new Self-Directed IRA.
-The funding for the Self-Directed IRA can come either by rolling over exiting IRA accounts, or (if the employer lets it) rolling over part of their existing 401(k).
-That way they can keep making contributions to the employer plan, while at the same time opening a sizeable enough account to purchase alternative assets.
+In this scenario, the investor can keep their 401(k) with their current employer, and open a new Self-Directed IRA too.
+The funding for the Self-Directed IRA can come either by rolling over existing IRA accounts or (if the employer lets it) rolling over part of their existing 401(k).
+That way they can keep making contributions to the employer plan, while at the same time opening a sizable enough account to purchase alternative assets.

 Moving Forward With a Self-Directed IRA

 The process for opening a Self-Directed IRA is fairly simple.
-The actual application should only take about ten minutes and can be done either online or on the phone.
-The next step is to fund the account by filling out the requisite paperwork for a rollover.
-Once the Self-Directed IRA account is funded, you are free to start investing.
+The actual application should only take about ten minutes and can be done online.
+The next step is to fund the account by filling out the paperwork for a rollover.
+Once the Self-Directed IRA is funded, you are free to start investing.

 Do you already have an asset in mind?
-There are different kinds of Self-Directed IRA accounts and a Madison specialist can help you decide which one is optimal.
-Schedule a call here to tell us what you’re trying to accomplish.
+There are different kinds of Self-Directed IRAs and a Madison Trust Specialist can help you decide which one is optimal.
+Schedule a call here to tell us what you're trying to accomplish.